-RC car and bike racing is a great way to be outdoors and demonstrate your skill without having to exert yourself.
+RC car and bike racing is a great way to get your vitamin D outdoors and demonstrate your skill without having to exert yourself.
 RC cars and bikes are powered by battery or petrol motors and these days can really shift.

 Skills – Strength: 1, Balance: 1, Flexibility: 1, Agility: 1, Coordination: 5